emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 - **One-keystroke search:** Instantly grep for the symbol under your cursor — with minimal prompts and no setup.
 - **Smart project root detection:** Automatically locates your Git or SVN root; falls back to the current directory if needed.
 - **Multi-repo search:** Scan all sibling repos with `repo-grep-multi`.
-- **Searches all files:** All non-binary files under the root are searched, including those not tracked by version control.
+- **Searches all files:** Non-binary files are searched by default, even if untracked by version control.
 - **Optional binary file search:** Skip binary files by default, or include them when needed.
 - **Regex support:** Add prefix/suffix patterns to fine-tune matches.
 - **Custom file exclusions and case sensitivity:** Tailor results to your workflow.